David Barnea: Career

 In 1996, Barnea joined the Mossad.
 He served in the Tzomet Division, commanding operational units in Israel and abroad.
 For two and a half years, he served as deputy head of the Keshet Division, which is tasked with infiltrating and monitoring targets.
 In 2013, he was appointed head of the Tzomet Division.
-While Barnea ran Tsomet, four awards for Israeli national security were presented to the division.
+While Barnea ran Tzomet, four awards for Israeli national security were presented to the division.
 In 2019, he was appointed deputy head of the Mossad.
 In June 2021, he was appointed head of the Mossad.

 After the beginning of Gaza war, Barnea pushed for a deal with Hamas to secure the release of Israeli hostages.
 On 9 November 2023, Barnea met with CIA director William J. Burns and Qatari prime minister Mohammed bin Abdulrahman al-Thani in Doha.
 The possibilities of a ceasefire and the release of hostages were discussed.
-In addition to CIA chief Burns, Barnea was also included in the talks between US president Joe Biden and Prime Minister Benjamin Netanyahu about the release of hostages.
+In addition to Burns, Barnea was also included in the talks between US president Joe Biden and Prime Minister Benjamin Netanyahu about the release of hostages.
 Barnea prevailed against Netanyahu, who is said to have long preferred a purely military solution.
+During 2024, Barnea continued to serve as a lead negotiator for Israel in indirect talks with Hamas to facilitate the release of hostages held in the Gaza Strip.
+He coordinated high-level summits in Doha, Cairo, and Paris alongside Burns and mediators from Qatar and Egypt.

+In September 2024, Barnea oversaw a series of operations against Hezbollah in Lebanon, including the 17 September, detonation of thousands of communication devices used by the group and the 27 September assassination of Hassan Nasrallah in Beirut.

+Throughout this period, Barnea implemented a "Synergy Reform" within the Mossad, focusing on the integration of human intelligence with advanced technological capabilities, including artificial intelligence and cyber tools for operations targeting Iran's ballistic missile and nuclear programs.

+In June 2025, Barnea directed Mossad's involvement in Operation Rising Lion, a campaign targeting Iran's ballistic missile and nuclear infrastructure.
 In July 2025, Barnea asked the US for assistance in persuading countries in Asia and Africa to accept displaced Palestinians from Gaza.
+In December 2025, it was announced that Barnea would conclude his five-year term in June 2026, with Maj.
+Gen. Roman Gofman named as his successor.

+In the lead-up to the 2026 Iran war, Barnea reportedly assured Prime Minister Netanyahu that the agency could catalyze a widespread domestic uprising in Iran within days of the start of military operations.
+However, several weeks into the war, intelligence assessments from both Israel and the U.S. concluded that no such large-scale rebellion had materialized, leading to reports of frustration within the Prime Minister's Office.